wp-plugins/custom-fields-csv-xml-importer/readme.txt

 Possible causes 1 - custom field names shared among pods.

-The PODS add-on for WP All Import detects and lists ALL your custom fields created with PODS in one form in step 3 of the import process, even though you are importing ONE pods content type at a time.
+The CIO Bulk Importer detects and lists ALL your custom fields created with PODS in one form in step 3 of the import process, even though you are importing ONE pods content type at a time.
 The custom fields are grouped by pods labels.

 If a field name is used in multiple pods, multiple input cells will be generated in the form with the same field name, and only the value of the last input cells (possibly blank by default) will be saved.